MenghanLiu212/RL-RNA/README.md

 Environment requirement:
 ENTRNA: https://github.com/sucongzhe/ENTRNA

 We did some modifications on the original version of ENTRNA so the new ver of ENTRNA is already inside the folder util.
-You don't need to download ENTRNA itself. from the link above but you need the environments for ENTRNA from the link above.
+You don't need to download ENTRNA itself from the link above but you need the environments for ENTRNA from the link above.

 We call ENTRNA expert with MFE MFE_ENTRNA and ENTRNA expert without MFE NFE_ENTRNA.